cambridge-ceu/csd3/applications/pyOpenMS.md

 ### GNU C and Tex Live

 OpenMS supports for`c++17`.
-[TeX Live](https://www.tug.org/texlive/) is not essential for OpenMS to be functional but allows for documentation with pdfTeX -- additional packages are reuired [^tlmgr].
+[TeX Live](https://www.tug.org/texlive/) is not essential for OpenMS to be functional but allows for documentation with pdfTeX -- additional packages are required [^tlmgr].

 We have